 Tavaziva is renowned for its beautiful and dynamic hybridization of contemporary, ballet and African dance.
 The style demands a high degree of technique, talent and skill resulting in unique, intricate and thrilling choreography for audiences to be inspired by.

-Tavaziva is funded by Arts Council England as a National Portfolio Organisation and is also supported by the John Ellerman Foundation.
+Tavaziva is funded by Arts Council England as a National Portfolio Organisation.

 Every dancer is magnificent— every single one.
 It is a contemporary African masterpiece.